The One Avocado Hack Everyone Should Know

 "The browning that occurs to avocados once sliced is a natural color change," Carothers says.
 "It does not indicate the avocado is spoiling or no longer safe to eat—it is just a quality change.
 While not ideal or the most preferred, you can still eat the brown flesh of the avocado."

-Avocados can be a little tricky, freshness-wise, but that doesn’t mean you should avoid them.
-They’re full of fiber and nutrients, and they’re versatile enough to include in plenty of different dishes.
-Follow these tips, and you’ll keep your avocados fresh (and delicious) for days to come.
+Avocados can be a little tricky, freshness-wise, but that doesn't mean you should avoid them.
+They're full of fiber and nutrients, and they're versatile enough to include in plenty of different dishes.
+Follow these tips, and you'll keep your avocados fresh (and delicious) for days to come.
+Just make sure you pick the perfect avocado in the first place.